 Virtual Reality: a modern technology

 Virtual Reality is a powerful emerging medium that promises to change user interaction with digital technologies.
 It is now possible for individuals to interact in any virtual reality environment using VR goggles or mobile devices.
-Various forms of non-immersive, semi-immersive, and fully immersive simulation technology transform many industries at B2B and B2C levels.
+Various forms of non-immersive, semi-immersive, and fully immersive simulation technology transform many B2B and B2C industries.

 At its inception, Virtual Reality was envisioned purely for consumer use cases, such as the gaming and entertainment industry.
-However, it has also proved surprisingly helpful in various ways for the medical sector, defence sector, and even industrial sector in recent years.
+However, it has also proved surprisingly helpful in various ways for the medical, defence, and industrial sectors in recent years.
 The use cases are only set to increase as it gains mainstream adoption.

 VR’s rapid growth in popularity, and the nascent stages of the technology, throw unique challenges for companies from the developers’ point of view.
-Lately, head-mounted displays have been introduced with eye detecting cameras and high-accuracy object detecting sensors.
+Head-mounted displays have been introduced with eye-detecting cameras and high-accuracy object-detecting sensors.
 People want to try these features, especially the gaming community.
 Developers and startups need to constantly adapt and innovate if they’re going to stay relevant.
-As a result, VR applications have evolved a lot within few years and continue to rapidly grow for the foreseeable future.
+As a result, VR applications have evolved a lot within a few years and will continue rapidly growing for the foreseeable future.

 The most prevalent issue in VR apps is their Quality Assurance.
 The old traditional methods of 2D testing are no longer usable in 3-D VR testing.
-The industry has failed to establish a standard testing framework and testing technology due to the constant flux.
-We will go through the various tools available to test VR Apps and how you can effectively test your VR applications.
+Due to the constant flux, the industry has failed to establish a standard testing framework and testing technology.
+We will review the various tools available to test VR Apps and how to effectively test your VR applications.

 Tools for functional testing of Virtual Reality applications

 There are specific tools that are necessary for VR application testing.
 These are: